-I’d never made either of those and I’m always apprehensive about trying new dessert recipes with new people (You know, the ones that will tell you something is good even if it sucks because they don’t want to be rude).
+I’d never made blueberry icing, but I’m always apprehensive about trying new dessert recipes with new people (You know, the ones that will tell you something is good even if it sucks because they don’t want to be rude).
 But I winged it and ended up with some delicious dark chocolate cupcakes with homemade blueberry buttercream icing.

 I made the cupcakes from my tried and true chocolate cake recipe (see that here ).
 This recipe makes the most amazing, half-homemade chocolate cake ever.
 I call it half-homemade because it’s boxed cake mix with a twist.